Dante-Cadiz/WeightingRoom2/README.md

 ### Home Page - Event List

 - The site's home page advertises the gym's upcoming events to users in a list which paginates.
+The event's timeslots are shown.
+From there, users can click on individual events which take them

 ### User login and account creation